The Top 5 Things to Do to Prepare Your Contact Center for the California Consumer Privacy Act

 Recent PCI Pal research shows data privacy regulations like the California Consumer Privacy Act and the European GDPR can actually improve customer loyalty and trust, with recent high-profile data breaches like Equifax and Capital One making security and compliance top of mind for consumers.
 In fact, our survey found that almost a quarter of US consumers reported that they would feel safer sharing their information with companies if they were federally mandated to protect consumer data.
 However, for companies that fail to comply, these regulations can be quite costly, with GDPR already costing European businesses over $60 million in fines related to data breaches.

-So how should your business be preparing ahead of January 1 to make sure it is compliant with California Consumer Privacy Act regulations?
+So how should your business prepare to make sure it is compliant with California Consumer Privacy Act regulations?
 We’ve pulled together a few tips to make sure your company and its customers are protected.

 1 .Review your company’s policies and procedures now to make sure they are in line with California Consumer Privacy Act requirements.